Dionysios-Kontarinis/Chess/README.md

 The java classes in the "tests" package can be used in order to:

-1. Play a chess game against the engine, by using a console-based, simple GUI (PlayGame.java class).
+1. Play a chess game against the engine, by using a console-based, simple GUI (PlayGame.java).
 2. Evaluate a position which must be hard-coded as "input" (Test_Positions_X.java).